MLMS-CG/MotionGen/README.md

 - **beta_physique_test.py**, and **physique_test.py** contains codes to generate motions with conditions.
 - **shape_consistency.py**, **shapeConsis_colormap.py** contain codes to measure the shape consistency and to visualize the consistency error.
 - **test.py** contains codes to post-process the generated results in a format that is compatible with some evaluation code written by others.
 The evaluation code can be found in the 'MDM (Motion Diffusion Model) project', under 'eval/eval_humanml.py'.
--

 # Create dataset
-Run 'python createDataset.py' to generate dataset for training
+Call 'python createDataset.py' to generate dataset for training

 # training
 Using the script 'run.sh'

-# Test
+# Test (generation)
+Run 'python beta_physique_test.py' for skeleton based generation.
+The parameters or conditioning signals are hard-coded:
+- Conditioning body shape is 'targetBeta' (beta_physique_test.py) or 'target' (physique_test.py).
+- Conditioning action label is with 'exps'.
-Run 'python beta_physique_test.py' for skeleton based generation Run 'python physique_test.py' for mesh based generation Using code in [MDM](https://github.com/GuyTevet/motion-diffusion-model) to evaluate
+Run 'python physique_test.py' for mesh based generation

+# Test (evaluation)
+Using code in [MDM](https://github.com/GuyTevet/motion-diffusion-model) to evaluate